Toyota Alphard: Indonesia

+The entry-level variant, XE, was added at the 33rd Indonesia International Motor Show on 5 February 2026.
+Some features were cut including the head-up display and rear-seat entertainment screens.
+Furthermore, the wheel size is smaller than other Alphard models.

 Taiwan

 The Taiwanese market Alphard was launched in the same day as Japan launched the vehicle on 21 June 2023.
 It is only available in one grade and it is paired with 2.5-litre A25A-FXS petrol hybrid engine.

+The plug-in hybrid variant of the Alphard was announced in Taiwan on 6 February 2025.

 China

 The Chinese market Crown Vellfire was introduced on 22 June 2023 with the 2.5-litre A25B-FXS petrol hybrid engine.

 Malaysia

 The Malaysian market Alphard and Vellfire were revealed on 6 July 2023 and officially launched on 23 October 2023.
-Unlike in most markets, the Malaysian-spec Vellfire is powered by the 2.5-litre 2AR-FE petrol engine, serving it as an entry-level grade.
+The Malaysian-spec Vellfire is powered by the 2.5-litre 2AR-FE petrol engine, serving it as an entry-level grade.
 While the Alphard is only available in Executive Lounge grade and it is powered with the 2.4-litre T24A-FTS turbocharged petrol engine.
+In January 2026, the Vellfire became available with the 2.5-litre A25A-FXS petrol hybrid engine in the Executive Lounge grade.

 Hong Kong

 The Hong Kong market Alphard and Vellfire were revealed on 8 July 2023.

 India

 The Indian market Vellfire hybrid was launched on 3 August 2023.